Weaver Creek Commons

 Increasing Access to Affordable Housing in Washington

 Battle Ground’s 2021 Housing Action Plan assessed the current affordable housing available in the area and identified the need to increase access to affordable homes.
 The City’s residents expressed their desire for smaller housing units, more affordable senior housing, and more affordable housing in general.
-Weaver Creek Commons will support these goals by providing 100 studio, one-, and two-bedroom units of affordable housing to the area.
+Weaver Creek Commons will support these goals by providing 100 studio, one-bedroom, and two-bedroom units of affordable housing in the area.
 Units will be available for households earning 60% or less of the Area Median Income.

 Honoring Neighborhood Character